gerryw1389/gerryw1389.github.io/_posts/2016-08-20-installing-mate-on-centos.md

    systemctl set-default graphical.target
    ```

-   - NOTE: You will most likely want the Gnome Disk Utility as it the easiest way to interface with your disks.
+   - You will most likely want the Gnome Disk Utility as it the easiest way to interface with your disks.
 Once installed it can be found in: Applications => Accessories => Disks

    - Do this by running: